The purpose of this guide is to give you an introduction to the world of guest posting.

 Benefits you can expect from guest blogging

-Backlinks that will increase your website traffic aside, here are some other major benefits of regular guest posting:
+Backlinks that increase your website traffic aside, here are some other major benefits of regular guest posting:

 - Referral traffic – by publishing on other blogs you can attract a whole new group of visitors to your site.
-That happens when people click on the links in your guest articles that lead them to your website.
+This happens when people click on the links in your guest articles that lead them to your website.

 - Brand awareness – if you do a good job by writing high-quality articles, providing great information, and generally showing that you care and know what you are talking about, this can work wonders for your brand awareness (especially when you are able to get featured on high authority sites with a lot of traffic).